segasai/sqlutilpy/README.md

 myid = np.arange(10)
 y = x**.5
 R=sqlutilpy.local_join('''select * from mytmptable as m,
-           somebigtable as s where s.id=m.myid order by m.myid''',                                                                       'mytmptable',(x,y),('myid','ycol'))
+           somebigtable as s where s.id=m.myid order by m.myid''',
+           'mytmptable',(x,y),('myid','ycol'))
 ```

-It executes a query as if you arrays where in a mytmptable. ( behind the scenes
+It executes a query as if you arrays were in mytmptable. (behind the scenes
 it uploads the data to the db and runs a query)

 ## Keeping the connection open.

-Often it's benefitial to preserve an open connection.
+Often it is beneficial to preserve an open connection to the database.
 You can do that if you first
 obtain the connection using sqlutilpy.getConnection() and then provide it directly
 to sqlutil.get() and friends using conn=conn argument

-# How to cite it
+# How to cite the software

-If you use this, please cite it through zenodo https://doi.org/10.5281/zenodo.6867957
+If you use this package, please cite it through zenodo https://doi.org/10.5281/zenodo.6867957